ualsg/ualsg.netlify.app/content/post/2020-07-geospatial-urban-data-journals-impact-factors/index.md

 For example, [CEUS](https://www.journals.elsevier.com/computers-environment-and-urban-systems) is part of four subdisciplines, e.g. urban studies.
 A journal will have a different ranking in each subdiscipline it is part of.
 SJR takes the best ranking.
-However, I noticed that a Q1 journal would usually be Q1 in all its subdisciplines.
+However, I noticed that a Q1 journal would usually be Q1 in all its other subdisciplines.

 ### What about ranks from IF/JCR?